Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection: Applications of the oracles results

-\subsubsection{Sign Consistency}
+This grouping effect oracle inequality asserts that if ${\rho _{kl}}$ tends to one with a high probability, the elastic-net is able to select covariates $k,l \in \{1,2,\dots,p\}$ together.
+Combined with the Lasso sparse estimation, the $\ell_1+\ell_2$ penalty enables strongly correlated predictors to be in or out simultaneously.
+In addition to the sparse estimation, intuitively, highly related covariates should have similar regression coefficients, but the Lasso cannot select them simultaneously.

-Sign consistency is another criteria to show if one estimate is good.
-A few researchers have studied the sign consistency property of the Elastic-net.
-One condition for sign consistency is the Irrepresentable Condition (IC) \citep{Zhao06}. \cite{Zhao06} explored the IC to enjoy the sign consistency for linear regression under LASSO penalty.
-Moreover, model selection consistency of Elastic-net IC are studied by \cite{Jia2010}, which follows the lines of \cite{Zhao06}.
-Along the same line, for Elastic-net penalized Cox model, \cite{Yu2010} investigated the selection consistency.
-Their basic idea is that KKT condition is the necessary and sufficient condition for global minimizer of target function.
-And the spirit of IC is to claim that the oracle part is nearly uncorrelated with the complement.
-In similar fashion, we pay attention to IC of Elastic-net penalized NBR model.
+\subsection{Sign consistency}

-\cite{Zhangch14} pointed out that the selection consistency theory characteristically necessitates a \emph{uniform signal strength condition} that the smallest non-zero regression coefficients ${\beta _*}: = \min \{ \left| {{\beta _j}} \right|:j \in H\}$ should be greater in size than a thresholded level $O(\sqrt {\frac{{\log p}}{n}} )$.
-When ${\beta _*}$ is less than the thresholded level, the presence of weak signals cannot be detected by some statistical inferences procedures.
-Here we proposed two main assumptions.
-The first assumption has appeared in \cite{Lounici08} who prove that simultaneously the Lasso and Dantzig estimators of linear model with a proper choice of the threshold possess a sign concentration property granted that the non-zero components of the target vector are bigger than $O(\sqrt {\frac{{\log p}}{n}} )$.
-The second assumption is motivated by the Cox Elastic-net Irrepresentable Condition that has been used in \cite{Yu2010}, and we can find similar assumptions on thresholded level in his work on sign consistency of the Elastic-net Cox estimator.
+Sign consistency indicates whether an estimate is good, relating tp the estimated sign of the coefficient.
+A few researchers have studied the sign consistency property of the elastic-net.
+One condition for sign consistency is the \emph{Irrepresentable Condition} (IC). \cite{Zhao06} explore the IC for the sign consistency of a linear regression under a Lasso penalty.
+Moreover, the model selection consistency of elastic-net is studied by \cite{Jia2010}, following \cite{Zhao06}.
+Along the same line, for the elastic-net penalized Cox model, \cite{Yu2010} investigates the selection consistency.
+Here, the basic idea is that the KKT condition is a necessary and sufficient condition for the global minimizer of the target function.
+We focus on the elastic-net penalized NBR model's selection consistency based on some reasonable assumptions in a similar fashion.
+It is interesting to see that under the bounded covariates assumption, we do not need the IC, which is assumed in \cite{Yu2010} and \cite{Lv2018}.
+We rely only on the assumptions in Theorem~\ref{thm:event}.

-1. \textbf{Uniform Signal Strength Condition}.
+\textbf{Uniform Signal Strength Condition}.

-with ${\lambda _1} = O(\sqrt {\frac{\log p}{n}} ),~~B {\lambda _2} = B_1{\lambda _1}.$.
+with ${\lambda _1} = O(\sqrt {\frac{\log p}{n}} ), B{\lambda _2} = B_1{\lambda _1}$.